atan009/vimrc/README.md

-Vim: :neckbeard::zzz:
+`Vim`: :neckbeard::zzz:
 ----
-Vim is a text editor.
-It is similar to Vi, but can be considered to have more features.
-Vim itself is also similar to an IDE.
-It is capable of compiling files and running executables as well.
-Vim is very different from what most users are used to, however learning it usually proves to quite convenient and efficient.
+`Vim` is a text editor.
+It is similar to `Vi`, but can be considered to have more features. `Vim` itself is also similar to an IDE.
+It is capable of compiling files and running executables as well. `Vim` is very different from what most users are used to, however learning it usually proves to quite convenient and efficient.
-TL;DR Vim is an upgrade for Vi :smile:
+TL;DR `Vim` is an upgrade for `Vi` :smile:
 Installation:
 -------------
     cd
     sudo apt-get install vim
 More info at: [The Vim Editor: What Vim Can Do] (http://www.vim.org/about.php)

-Vimrc :no_mouth::question:
+`Vimrc` :no_mouth::question:
 ----
-Vimrc is a file that allows user to configure personal setting in vim.
+`Vimrc` is a file that allows user to configure personal setting in `vim`.
 It exists in the `$HOME` directory in Unix.
+If one does not exist, create a filed named "`.vimrc`" in your `$HOME` directory.

 	cd
+	touch .vimrc

+	cd
 	vim .vimrc

+When the file first opened, there should be nothing in your `.vimrc` file.
+You can add any configuration you want to it.

-Here are some common vimrc configuration:
+Here are some common `vimrc` configuration:

 ####For Tabs and Spaces: